 The Shopify process starts off with the business owner providing information on the product they’re selling – they’re either about to sell a product or they’re using the platform to scope its functionality.
 Business details are easily added and then navigation leads users to their online store.
+See how Shopify fares against other POS systems in our Best POS systems buying guide.

-The dashboard is an easy three-step process of loading products, customizing the theme and adding a domain for the online store.
+Shopify's dashboard is an easy three-step process of loading products, customizing the theme and adding a domain for the online store.
 The Shopify Academy is on hand as free, one-on-one training to help users get going.

 - POS is available for in-person sales